'sdy' Dialect

 This while op has n data flow edges, the i-th data flow edges is between sources x_i, return_value_i and targets y_i, pred_arg_i, body_arg_i.

-An sdy.data_flow_edge takes as input the root target of an edge (can be any of the targets, but preferably an op result rather than a block argument), which shouldn't have any other uses.
+An sdy.data_flow_edge takes as input the owner of an edge (can be any of the targets, but preferably an op result rather than a block argument), which shouldn't have any other uses.
 This op isn't pure because it can take an input that originally didn't have any uses.

 The sdy.data_flow_edge also holds an optional sharding for all targets of the edge, and that sharding should be updated instead of the targets' sharding (if can be attached) during propagation.
 This is useful when an op has many edges, as it's much more efficient to: